Whitehead’s ‘Underground Railroad’ wins fiction Pulitzer

 “You look at a public housing tower and a mortgaged suburban home,” he told the AP.
 “Both are government subsidized, but they don’t look anything alike.
 We seem a lot more willing to spend money on tax write-offs than on direct assistance.”

 Hisham Matar’s “The Return: Fathers, Sons and the Land in Between” won for biography/autobiography; the Pulitzer board said Monday that Matar’s memoir about his native Libya “examines with controlled emotion the past and present of an embattled region.”
-Tyehimba Jess’ “Oilo” was the poetry winner, cited for melding performance art with poetry “to explore collective memory and challenge contemporary notions of race and identity.”
+Tyehimba Jess’ “Olio” was the poetry winner, cited for melding performance art with poetry “to explore collective memory and challenge contemporary notions of race and identity.”

 The Pulitzer board gave the music award to Du Yun’s “Angel’s Bone” and called it a “bold” work which “integrates vocal and instrumental elements and a wide range of styles into a harrowing allegory for human trafficking in the modern world.”

+Yun had just returned from a day of panels at The Culture Summit in Abu Dhabi, and her librettist Royce Vavrek texted her the good news, which arrived close to midnight for Yun.
+She said that it was great to hear after a day of learning “how to use art and make art … to advance cultural change” at The Culture Summit.

+“I met a lot of people who work intensively with refugees and human trafficking, which was the top of my work,” Yun said.
+“We just had this intense conversation about how to really use art to affect policies.”

-Associated Press writers Lynn Elber in Los Angeles and Mark Kennedy and Mesfin Fekadu in New York contributed to this story.
+Associated Press writers Lynn Elber in Los Angeles and Mark Kennedy and Mesfin Fekadu in New York contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.